 The basic idea of feature orientation is to decompose software systems in terms of features.
-A feature is the realization of a requirement on a software system relevant to some stakeholder [8, 12]; features are used to represent commonalities and variabilities of software systems [13].
+A feature is the realization of a requirement on a software system relevant to some stakeholder [8, 11]; features are used in software product lines to represent commonalities and variabilities of software products [12].
 Decomposition means both the mental process of structuring a complex problem into manageable pieces and the structuring that results from this process.
-Technically, the implementation of a feature is an increment in program functionality and involves the addition of new program structures and the extension of existing program structures [12, 20].
-Feature orientation has been used to structure and synthesize software systems of different sizes (up to 300 KLOC) written or represented in different languages, e.g., Java, C, C#, C++, XML, JavaCC, UML [13, 12, 9, 10, 20, 11, 21].
+Technically, the implementation of a feature is an increment in program functionality and involves the addition of new program structures and the extension of existing program structures [11, 18].
+Feature orientation has been used to structure and synthesize software systems of different sizes (up to 300 KLOC) written / represented in different languages, e.g., Java, C, C#, C++, XML, JavaCC, UML [12, 11, 9, 10, 18].

-Here, we are interested mainly in the mechanisms that feature-oriented programming languages and tools offer in order to express, modularize, and compose crosscutting concerns.
-The subtle difference between the concept of a feature and of a concern is not relevant to our discussion (see Apel et al. [20]) - in the remainder of the paper, we use both terms synonymously.
-There are two principal approaches to the decomposition of a software system into features: physical decomposition and of virtual decomposition [22].
-Common to both approaches is the support of variant generation of software systems.
-For example, most database systems have a transaction management but some do not need this feature, e.g., those for mobile and embedded systems.
-A physical or virtual decomposition allows programmers to configure a software system on the basis of a feature selection by removing or including feature-related code (crosscutting or not crosscutting).
+Here, we are interested mainly in the mechanisms that feature-oriented programming languages and tools offer in order to express, separate, and modularize crosscutting concerns.
+The subtle difference between the concept of a feature and of a concern is not relevant for our discussion (see Apel et al. [18]) - in the remainder of the paper, we use both terms synonymously.
+Likewise, the questions of what a feature really is or what the relationship to software product lines is are out of scope.
+There are two principal approaches for the decomposition of a software system into features, namely the approaches of physical decomposition and virtual decomposition.

 In a physical decomposition, code belonging to a feature is encapsulated in a designated feature module.
 In order to generate a final program, the desired feature modules are composed.
-The mechanisms for expressing and composing feature modules must cope with crosscutting concerns.
-There are numerous approaches for implementing feature modules, e.g., mixin layers [12], aspects [15], and hyperslices [4].
+The mechanisms for expressing and composing feature modules must cope with crosscutting concerns because, usually, features cannot be implemented by single components, classes, or functions [18].
+There are numerous approaches to implement feature modules, e.g., mixin layers [11], aspects [14], hyperslices [4], and aspectual feature modules [18].

 In a virtual decomposition, code belonging to a feature is not isolated in the form of a physical code unit, but only annotated.
 That is, the code belonging to different concerns is left intermixed inside a module implementation, and it is specified which code belongs to which feature.
-A standard approach is to use the #ifdef statement of the C preprocessor.
-In a more recent approach, the presentation layer of an editor is used to annotate code (e.g., by colors), instead of adding textual annotations to the program [9].
-The advantage is that there can be different views on the source code to show only the code of a certain feature or feature combination [23].
-For example, in order to analyze the multi-user support of a database system in isolation, a programmer can hide all code of other features, such as of the transaction management.
-Furthermore, it is possible to generate a variant that contains only the code of some selected features.
-For correctness, it is checked that only meaningful fragments of a program are assigned to features in order to avoid errors during and after composition [9, 24], but this detail is outside the scope of this paper.
+A standard approach is to use #ifdef statements of the C preprocessor.
+In a more recent approach, colors in the presentation layer of an editor are used to annotate code, instead of adding textual annotations to the program text [9].
+The advantage is that the programmer can easily distinguish the program text and information regarding features.
+A virtual separation of concerns is achieved with views on the source code to show only the code of a certain feature or feature combination.
+Furthermore, in the color approach, it is checked that only meaningful fragments of a program are assigned to features in order to avoid errors during and after composition [9].
+For example, it is not possible to color only the name of a class or an opening bracket.